What is the law that governs the sale of a horse?

 As to whether the seller of a lame horse is liable will largely depend on the terms of the contract and what was said when the contract was made.

 An agreement for the sale of a horse will include both “express terms” (those terms which were specifically agreed between the parties) and “implied terms” (terms implied by conduct or the law).

 In an agreement for the sale of a horse it will be an express term that the seller will sell to the buyer the horse and that the buyer will pay the seller an agreed amount for the horse.
 In many cases nothing more may have been said by the parties at the time when the agreement was made.
 However, in certain circumstances the law will imply terms into the contract, for example, by the Sale of Goods Act 1979, as amended by the Sale and Supply of Goods Act 1994.

 The Sale of Goods Act 1979 implies into a contract for the sale of goods certain terms as to the quality of the goods being sold where such goods are sold in the course of a business.
 However, in the case of the sale of a horse because the purchase of an animal is an unknown quality a Court may be reluctant to imply terms as to the quality of the horse, unless a defect is known to the seller or is very obvious to the seller.

 Where a seller sells animals in the course of a business and if an animal is sold for a particular purpose and that purpose is made known to the seller before the agreement was made and the buyer relied on the skill and judgment of the seller, then it will be an implied term of the agreement that the animal was reasonably fit for that purpose.
-A lame horse is not fit for the purpose of being ridden and, therefore, if the buyer made it clear that they wanted a horse for ridding purposes the seller may be liable.

 For more information on: